p1tonidze/azure_task_19_deploy_web_app/README.md

 # Deploy a Web App

-To improve the sales of your web app, you decided to deploy a free-to-use, publicly-available instance.
-The infrastructure has to be as cheap and simple as it's possible, and you are not concerned with security and private networking - it's a perfect use case for the Azure App Services.
+To improve the sales of your web app, you decided to deploy a free-to-use, publicly available instance.
+The infrastructure has to be as cheap and simple as possible, and you are not concerned with security and private networking — it's a perfect use case for Azure App Services.

 In this task, you will deploy a web app to Azure App Services (Azure Web App).